Wise Guide Picks: 8 Things To Do In Jackson Hole This Summer

 Take an Aerial Tram ride on “Big Red” and climb 4,139 vertical feet from the base of Jackson Hole Mountain Resort to the 10,450-foot summit of Rendezvous Mountain.
 From there, check out the hiking and running trails, or grab a renowned waffle at Corbet’s cabin.

 Enjoy Happy Hour with a view.
-Hop on the Bridger Gondola for free starting at 4:30 p.m. every day and enjoy Happy Hour and stunning views at The Deck.
+Hop on the Bridger Gondola starting at 4:30 p.m. every day and enjoy Happy Hour and stunning views at The Deck.

 Snow King Mountain Resort

-Grab a seat on the scenic, 15-minute Scenic Chairlift ride to the top of Snow King Mountain and catch unbeatable views of the Tetons as you overlook the town of Jackson.
+Grab a seat on the scenic, 15-minute Scenic Gondola ride to the top of Snow King Mountain and catch unbeatable views of the Tetons as you overlook the town of Jackson.

 Try your hands at a ropes course with the Treetop Adventure.
 Aerial challenges include riding zip lines suspended bridges, swinging logs, nets and more.

 What are your favorite summer activities in Jackson Hole?
 We’d love to hear them!